-- Loosen the driven clutch set screw with a 7/16 wrench.
+- Loosen the driven clutch set screw with a 7/16-inch wrench.

-- Holding set screw with Allen wrench, lightly tighten nut.
+- Holding the set screw with the Allen wrench, lightly tighten nut.

-- Using the L wrench, open driven clutch sheaves 1/2 inch.
+- Using the L wrench, open the driven clutch sheaves 1/2 inch.

-- Tighten deflection screw nut to 145 in-lbs.
+- Tighten the deflection screw nut to 145 in-lbs.

-- Rotate belt clockwise while removing L wrench.
+- Rotate the belt clockwise while removing the L wrench.

 If you’re unsure how to measure or adjust belt deflection, see your Polaris Dealer.

 8. Verify the correct drive clutch weights and springs are installed for your riding areas.
 The snowmobile should be clutched appropriately for the elevation you’re riding at.
 If you’re unsure, see your Polaris Dealer.
 If you have added aftermarket clutching, remove those and test ride the vehicle to determine if they were the cause of the problem.